fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 Some of the basic features of the Java wrapper are:

-* LEts you easily create charts in JavaScript using your Java code.
+* Lets you easily create charts in JavaScript using your Java code.
 * Can render charts using **JSON/XML** data or URL.

 In this article, we will show you how to download and install the `FusionCharts Java` wrapper and all the other dependencies on your system.